Identification and Estimation of Partial Effects in Nonlinear Semiparametric Panel Models

 \begin{proof}[Proof of Theorem \ref{thm:ASF}] We have the following decomposition:

-We break down the proof in four parts.
+We break down the proof into four parts.
 In the first three parts, we show that terms \eqref{eq:thm1:1}--\eqref{eq:thm1:3} are $o_p(1)$.
 In the fourth and last part, we show that term \eqref{eq:thm1:4} converges in distribution.

 \textbf{Part 1: Convergence of Term \eqref{eq:thm1:1}}